alicjamazur/app-object-detection/README.md

 This project is a demo serverless application that performs object detection on uploaded images.

-When creating this demo I was inspired by an open-source project [Serverless Stack](https://serverless-stack.com/) by Anomaly Innovations.
-They created a step-by-step guide to help you build a full-stack serverless application hosted on AWS.

 ### Start here

 You can test the app with a click of a button by creating resources with Amazon Web Services.
 Check for the prerequisites in the following section.